gdsge/gdsge.github.io/_sources/usage/functions.rst.txt

 .. option:: NumThreads

-    Number of (Openmp) threads in policy iterations and simulations.
+    Number of (OpenMP) threads in policy iterations and simulations.
     Default: the number of cores (via Matlab function ``feature('numcores')``)